Leetonia High School

-Leetonia High School (LHS) is a public high school in Leetonia, Ohio, United States.
+Leetonia High School is a public high school in Leetonia, Ohio, United States.
 It is the only high school in the Leetonia Exempted Village School District.
-Athletic teams compete as the Leetonia Bears in the Ohio High School Athletic Association as a member of the Eastern Ohio Athletic Conference.
+Its athletic teams are known as the Bears and compete as a member of the Ohio High School Athletic Association in the Northeastern Athletic Conference.

 Academics

-According to the National Center for Education Statistics, in 2019, the school reported an enrollment of 298 pupils in grades 7th through 12th, with 3 pupils eligible for a federal free or reduced-price lunch.
-The school employed 16.00 teachers, yielding a student–teacher ratio of 18.62.
 Leetonia High School offers courses in the traditional American curriculum.
 Entering their third and fourth years, students can elect to attend the Columbiana County Career and Technical Center in Lisbon as either a part-time or full-time student.